neondatabase/website/content/docs/use-cases/platforms.md

 <DetailIconCards>

-<a href="/docs/use-cases/tbd" description="Find out if Neon platform use case is for you" icon="gui">Learn about this use case</a>
+<a href="/docs/use-cases/about-platforms" description="Learn more about how you can you can integrate with Neon" icon="gui">Learn about about this use case</a>

 <a href="/docs/use-cases/tbd" description="Get start with Neon" icon="chart-bar">tbd</a>